Public Art Opportunities

 Public Art Advisory Panel

 Georges River Council has established a Public Art Advisory Panel (PAAP).
-The PAAP will advise, guide and assist Council in best practice for permanent public art projects over $50,000.
-Council currently manages and delivers a range of permanent and non-permanent public art projects defined by the Public Art Policy and guided by the Create Georges River Cultural Strategy.
+The PAAP will assist Council on public art projects over $50,000.
+The Council manages and delivers various public art projects.
+They follow the Public Art Policy and the Create Georges River Cultural Strategy.

-• Experience in art, art curatorship, arts policy, place-based landscape, and architecture and/ or design/disciplines.
+- Experience in art, art curatorship, arts policy, and place-based landscape, architecture, or design.

-• Knowledge of Georges River LGA culture and heritage.
+- Knowledge of Georges River local government area culture and heritage.

 Thank you for your feedback.